c0debrain/Nearby-Shops-API/README.md

 If you're an experienced backend developer your inputs will be highly valuable to improve the project code !

-To give your suggestion ... you can create an Issue or also post on our forum ...
+To give your suggestion ... you can create an Issue or also post on our forum at http://forum.nearbyshops.org ...